Clinton Jones (American football)

-Clinton Jones (born 24 May 1945) is a former professional American football player in the United States from 1967 until 1973.
+Clinton Jones (born 24 May 1945) is an American former professional football running back who played in the National Football League (NFL) for the Minnesota Vikings and the San Diego Chargers.
+He played college football for the Michigan State Spartans and was drafted by the Vikings in the first round (2nd overall) of the 1967 NFL/AFL draft.

 College career

 After his graduation from Cathedral Latin School in Cleveland, Ohio, Jones spent his college years at Michigan State University.
 He finished sixth in voting for the 1966 Heisman Award, the Michigan State Spartans second year in a row as national champions.
 He is featured in the documentary Through the Banks of the Red Cedar, written and directed by Gene Washington's daughter, Maya Washington.